iv-org/documentation/docs/api/channels_endpoint.md

 ##### GET `/api/v1/channels/:id/community`

-Please refer to the [Community Post Attachment types](./community_post_attachment_types.md) page for more details on the attachment JSON objects used below.
+Please refer to the [Community Post Attachment types](#community-post-attachment-types) below for more details on the attachment JSON objects used below.

 > Url parameters